jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 #.
 The Prestaging Install

-    The Prestaging image install automatically Prestages the subcloud with the Install Bundle contents based on the :command:`gen-prestaged-iso.sh` command.
+    The Prestaging image install automatically Prestages the subcloud with the OSTree repo and other contents based on the :command:`gen-prestaged-iso.sh` command.

-    A new post_prestaging.cfg kickstart implements the prestaging function.
-It is added to a new `controller` packaging group to create ``prestaged_installer_ks.cfg`` kickstart bundle.
-The packaging group is sized to decrease installation time.
+    The kickstart.cfg kickstart implements the prestaging function.

     The current version of the Prestaging ISO does not support network login but Graphical or Serial console login only.

-    You can verify if the Prestaged Install Bundle is present after the Prestaging Install is complete by logging in as `sysadmin/sysadmin` and listing the contents of the ``/opt/platform-backup/<sw_release>``
+    You can verify if the Prestaged OSTree repo and other contents are present after the Prestaging install is complete by:

-    directory.
+    #.
+Login using the login credentials; sysadmin/sysadmin.
+You will be
+       prompted to change the password at the first login.

+    #.
+Check the contents of /opt/platform-backup and /opt/platform-backup/<release_id>
+       directories.

+       -  You will see the directory named ostree-repo.
+You can use the ``fsck`` function of OSTree to validate the OSTree repo.
+          You will see another directory named <release_id>.
+It contains the container images and patches, if any.

+       -  The contents of /opt/platform-backup/<release-id> will not include bootimage.iso or the sig file.

+          where <release-id> is the Release number.

     .. rubric:: |eg|

     .. code-block::

-        controller-0:~# ls -lrt /opt/platform-backup/<sw_release>/
+        controller-0:~# ls -lrt /opt/platform-backup/<release_id>/
-        total 7082736
+        total 4914374130
-        -rw-r--r--.
-1 root 751 2338324480 Nov  4 23:52 bootimage.iso
-        -rw-r--r--.
-1 root 751         48 Nov  4 23:52 bootimage.md5
         -rw-r--r--.
 1 root 751 2489551974 Nov  4 23:52 container-image1.tar.gz
         -rw-r--r--.
 1 root 751 2424822040 Nov  4 23:52 container-image2.tar.gz
         -rw-r--r--.
 1 root 751        116 Nov  4 23:52 container-image.tar.gz.md5